-Unless your home still has single pane windows, your windows have seals and those seals have the potential to fail.
+Unless your home still has single-pane windows, your windows have seals and those seals have the potential to fail.
 Understanding what window seals are and how to tell if they have failed will help you to catch any problems right when they happen.

 The presence of window seals is one of the key differences between single and double or triple pane windows.
-Windows with seals are constructed from 2 or 3 panes of glass which are separated by a thermal spacer of an inert gas or a partial vacuum.
-The series of panes and spacers is sealed together at the edges to prevent the gas/vacuum from escaping and contaminants from infiltrating.
+Windows with seals are constructed from 2 or 3 panes of glass which are separated by a thermal spacer of inert gas or a partial vacuum.
+The series of panes and spacers are sealed together at the edges to prevent the gas/vacuum from escaping and contaminants from infiltrating.

 A broken window seal is no longer able to keep out dust and dirt.
 On windy days, small particles get blown in between the panes and become trapped there.
 Small bugs may also work their way in.

-If you have cleaned both the inside and the outside of your windows, but they still look dirty, the dirt is most likely lurking between the panes and is caused by a seal failure.
+If you have cleaned both the inside and the outside of your windows, but they still look dirty, the dirt is most likely lurking between the panes and is caused by seal failure.